xwikisas/xwikisas-parent/README.md

 Provide various parent pom.xml for XWiki SAS public extensions.

-Extensions are automatically release on http://nexus.xwikisas.com if your user have the release right.
+Extensions are automatically released on http://nexus.xwikisas.com if your user have the release right.

 # Example